rehypejs/rehype-sanitize/readme.md

-import {unified} from 'unified' import rehypeParse from 'rehype-parse' import rehypeHighlight from 'rehype-highlight' import rehypeSanitize, {defaultSchema} from './index.js' import rehypeStringify from 'rehype-stringify'
+import {unified} from 'unified' import rehypeParse from 'rehype-parse' import rehypeHighlight from 'rehype-highlight' import rehypeSanitize, {defaultSchema} from 'rehype-sanitize' import rehypeStringify from 'rehype-stringify'

 main()